martinsolent/github_profile_2020/README.md

 # GitHub Profile 2020
 ### How to create a main profile using new feature 2020

-The is are some new features on GitHub fo rcreating a main promotional profile and pending repositories on your overview page like the example below:
+There are some new features on GitHub for creating a main promotional profile and pinning repositories on your Overview page like the example below:

 POWELL.,M. 2020. *M0nica - Overview* [viewed 19 July 2020].
 Available from: https://github.com/M0nica